 - Provide access to medical records, exposure records, and a log of work-related injuries and illnesses

 - Provide safety training

-Construction employers have a duty to protect their employees and provide a safe working environment.
-When construction employers fail to uphold this duty, it is important for construction injury lawyers to hold them accountable.
-If you or a loved one have been injured on a construction site due to your employers negligence, contact our team today by filling out our form or calling 1-800-590-4116.
+When a construction employer fails to uphold their duty to protect their workers, their victims can work to hold them accountable through a workplace injury lawsuit.
+If you or a loved one have been injured on a construction site due to your employer’s negligence, contact our team today by filling out our form or calling 1-800-590-4116.
 We are hard-working lawyers for hard-working people.